ONSdigital/application-profile/csv.md

 ## CSV Basics

 CSV files used in our service should be saved as UTF-8 encoded text files with a .csv extension.
-The first row should contain the column headers in lowecase and snake case (e.g. `column_header`).
+The first row should contain the column headers in lower case and snake case (e.g. `column_header`).
 The following rows should contain the data for each column.
 Each row should be separated by a new line, and each column should be separated by a comma.
 When a column contains a comma, the entire column's values should be wrapped in double quotes (i.e. `"`).

 ## In brief